ortexx/localizationjs/readme.md

 * translateValueHandler [function] -  will be called before value replacement.

 ### .dictionary(locale, body, isMerge)
-if a body is empty then it returns a dictionary for a given locale else it creates a dictionary
+if the __body__ is empty, then it returns a dictionary for a given locale, else it creates a dictionary
-if isMerge is true then a body will be merged with old dictionary
+if __isMerge__ is true, then a body will be merged with old dictionary

 ### .defaultLocale(locale)
-you can set default locale if  you will pass it or get if not
+you can set the default locale, if you pass it, or get if you don't

 ### .currentLocale(locale)
-you can set current locale if  you will pass it or get if not
+you can set the current locale, if you pass it, or get if you don't

 ### .translate(key, params, options)
 gets translation of the key replacing all params

 ### .has(locale, isStrict = false)
 checks locale is default or current
-if isStrict is true then it checks the complete coincidence of language and country else only language.
+if __isStrict__ is true, then it checks the complete coincidence of language and country, else only language.

 ### .supports(locale)
 checks locale has dictionary